johnbarnes-vi/johnbarnes-vi/README.md

 ## Hello!

-I'm John Barnes, student of Computer Science at the University of Houston, learning Deep Learning algorithms and the frameworks used to implement them.
+I'm John Barnes, graduate student of Computer Science at the University of Houston, learning Deep Learning algorithms and parallel/distributed systems used to serve them at scale.
 Before this, I earned a degree in Philosophy, focusing on systems of formal logic.
 This blend shapes the way I approach problem-solving and think about the possibilities of technology.

 ### 🎓 Education

 - B.A. in Philosophy
-- B.Sc. in Computer Science (in progress)
+- B.Sc. in Computer Science
+- MS. in Computer Science

 ### 📖 What I Believe